linomp/acoustic-cam-usfq/README.md

 # Testing the VI

 ## Verify Acoular installation
-After going through the [installation described here](http://www.acoular.org/install/index.html), you should be able to open the Anaconda prompt, input these commands and get the following results:
+After going through the [installation described here](http://www.acoular.org/install/index.html), you should be able to:
+- open the Anaconda prompt
+- type `python` to open the python interpreter
+- type the statements shown here and get the following results:

 ![acoular_example](./readme_img/acoular_test.PNG)